covcom/388COM/Week_09_Graphics_and_animation/README.md

                         customDrawableView.clearAnimation();
                         isAnimatorSetOn = false;
                     }

                     Log.d("DEBUG_KEY", "clicked button page 1");
                 }
             });

         }
 ```

+In a way similar to property animation, in View animation we need to load the object from a system resource.
+But the difference is that here we use an inherited method `startAnimation()` to start the actual process.

 ## Lab 3 Useful Resources

 ### OpenGL ES

-Android includes support for high performance 2D and 3D graphics with the Open Graphics Library (OpenGL®), specifically, the OpenGL ES API.
+Android includes support for high-performance 2D and 3D graphics with the Open Graphics Library (OpenGL®), specifically, the OpenGL ES API.
 Our past student *Fabian Furger*, a fellow citizen of Roger Federer, has created a squash training app using OpenGL.

 * Squash simulation on [GitHub](https://github.com/furgerf/Squash/tree/master/Squash%20Simulation)
 * YouTube [video](https://www.youtube.com/watch?v=4VqZXWbodaY)